History at The Flying U Ranch

 The Western Horseman

-In the early 1900's a legendary and colourful character, Jack Boyd, took over operations at the Ranch.
+In 1922, a legendary and colourful character, Jack Boyd, took over operations at the Ranch.
 He was to change the course of the ranch forever.
 Jack Boyd was a member of the family that founded the Flying U Ranch, and he developed a reputation as a maverick that spread from Western Canada to points all over the world.
 Jack was a champion rodeo cowboy, who loved to entertain people and tell tall tales of his card playing, dangerous exploits and other adventures.
-His good friend was Tom Mix the cowboy Hollywood star.
+His good friend was Tom Mix, the cowboy Hollywood star.
 With the financial backing and ideas of Tom Mix combined with Jack's larger than life personality the Flying U Guest Ranch was born.
 It became the first guest ranch in Canada.